sijingzhangzsj0604/docs/docs/cloud/guides/traffic-management/authentication/hmac-auth.md

 :::tip

-If you don't know how to configure an Application and API, please refer to the [Getting Started](../../../getting-started) guides first
+If you don't know how to configure a Service and API, please refer to the [Getting Started](../../../getting-started) guides first

 :::